HudoGriz/QTLspyer/QTLspyer/shiny/markdown/variant_calling.md

 _Tools named outside are used on samples combined._
 (Source: [GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-))

 The **optional process** are the ones that can be skipped or included in a pipeline.
 Note that this is not the same as **Pipeline steps**.
-If the optional steps are unmarked the pipeline will skip those steps by providing inputs to the next tool.
-For example skipping the trimming can be achieved by unmarking it from the optional process but leaving it market in Pipeline steps.
-If we were to unmark it in the Pipeline steps the pipeline would understand it as that the trimming has already been done but we wish to skip it in this run.
-So the next tool will search for the trimmed sequences.
+If the optional steps are unmarked, the pipeline will skip those steps by providing inputs to the next tool.
+For example, skipping the trimming can be achieved by unmarking it from the optional process but leaving it market in pipeline steps.
+If we were to unmark it in the Pipeline steps, the pipeline would understand it as that the trimming has already been done but we wish to skip it in this run.
+So the next tool will search for the trimmed sequences as input.

 The **reference** files appear automatically after insertion in the folder.
 At most a page refresh is required.

 **Advanced options** can be toggled on or off for further customization of the pipeline.
-For in detail description of parameters and tools functionalities please refer to the referral links provided for each tool below.
+For a detailed description of parameters and tool functionalities, please refer to the referral links provided for each tool below.

 The steps in **Pipeline steps** should be exclusively used for skipping when running a failed pipeline again.
 The process will fail if a tool can not locate its input file.

 ### Output boxes

-In the **progress report** the time and the information about the outcome of each tool will be printed.
-Therefore the prime purpose of this display is the tracking of pipeline steps.
+In the **progress report** the time and information about the outcome of each tool is printed.
+Therefore, the prime purpose of this display is the tracking of pipeline steps.

 The standard output of each tool will be printed inside the **Standard output** box.
-Therefore the prime purpose of this display is in detail tracking of tools or debugging a failed status observed in the progress report.
-Each tool report is separated by a line of `===`.
+Therefore, the prime purpose of this display is tracking tool output.
+This can be used for debugging a failed status observed in the progress report.
+A line of `===` separates each tool report.

 ### Tools

 #### FastQC

-FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
-It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis ([source](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)).
+FastQC aims to provide a simple way to do quality control checks on raw sequence data coming from high throughput sequencing pipelines.
+It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis
+([source](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)).

 FastQC can be run before trimming and after trimming.
 The following [manual](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf)